 Chic and Warm: Meurice's Guide To Knits

 If you're living in any winter climate, especially one like New York City, chunky scarves and big sweaters are a fashion must.
-Here's how to take care of them so you can wear them again and again!
+In this article, we outline the proper way to take care of your knits.

 Knit's Popularity Today